Abstract

 One could ask, if rational observation were the only requirement of humanist, Newtonian physics, why has the ‘wildness’ of forests and Indigenous people been so ferociously subdued by colonial and later, modern forces?
 The observer position is far from value neutral.
 Multiple feminist philosophers have critiqued the dualism of subject from object, for the hierarchy implicit in the dualism (Braidotti, 2013; Grosz, 1994; Merchant, 1980; Plumwood, 2002).

-The neoliberal American thinker Francis Fukuyama wrote a telling couple of pages that illuminate this question of the ferocious subjugation of the wild, in his trumpet to the triumph of capitalism, The extension of the principle of equality to apply not just to human beings but to non-human creation as well may today sound bizarre, but it is implied in our current impasse in thinking through the question: What is man?
+The neoliberal American thinker Francis Fukuyama wrote a telling couple of pages that illuminate this question of the ferocious subjugation of the wild, in his trumpet to the triumph of capitalism, The End of History (Fukuyama, 1992).
+Fukuyama clearly identifies the consequences of abandoning the hierarchical separation of the ‘rational’ human from other species: The extension of the principle of equality to apply not just to human beings but to non-human creation as well may today sound bizarre, but it is implied in our current impasse in thinking through the question: What is man?
 If we truly believe that he is not capable of moral choice or the autonomous use of reason, if he can be understood entirely in terms of the sub-human, then it is not only possible but inevitable that rights will gradually be extended to animals and other natural beings as well as men.
 The liberal concept of an equal and universal humanity with a specifically human dignity will be attacked both from above and below: by those who assert that certain group identities are more important than the quality of being human, and by those who believe that being human constitutes nothing distinctive against the nonhuman.
 The intellectual impasse in which modern relativism has left us does not permit us to answer either of these attacks definitively, and therefore does not permit defence of liberal rights traditionally understood.
 (1992: 298) Excessive extraction of materials and overexploitation of ecosystems, driven by economic growth, must be quickly curtailed to maintain long-term sustainability of the biosphere.
 We need a carbon-free economy that explicitly addresses human dependence on the biosphere and policies that guide economic decisions accordingly.
 Our goals need to shift from GDP growth and the pursuit of affluence toward sustaining ecosystems and improving human well-being by prioritizing basic needs and reducing inequality.
 (Ripple et al., 2020)

 Escaping the horizon of thought